 I have two questions for you –

-- How do you figure out what you should blog about?
+- How do you figure out what blog post to write about?

 - How do you generate more readers?

 Now, let’s reverse engineer these questions.
-Instead of thinking about how to get people to your blog, think about what your target audience searches for on the internet.
+Instead of thinking about how to get people to read your blog post, think about what your target audience searches for on the internet.

 For example, if you’re writing a travel blog, a bunch of people is probably searching for things like: